Old Cases

-"Old Cases" is the fourth episode of the first season of the HBO original series The Wire.
+"Old Cases" is the fourth episode of the first season of the American crime drama The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Clement Virgo.
-It originally aired on June 23, 2002.
+It originally aired on June 23, 2002, on HBO in the U.S. The story focuses on the Baltimore police struggling to persuade witnesses to divulge details of the Barksdale gang's drug dealing.

+Nearly three million viewers watched the episode on its premiere.
+Critics praised the episode for the character development of Jimmy McNulty, along with a scene with minimalist dialogue between McNulty and Bunk Moreland.

 Plot summary

 The Police

-Greggs and McNulty attend a court hearing for Marvin Browning, a Barksdale dealer arrested for a hand-to-hand deal.
+McNulty and Greggs attend a court hearing for Marvin Browning, a Barksdale dealer arrested for a hand-to-hand deal.
 Hoping he will give them information, they push Assistant State's Attorney Dawkins to pursue a maximum sentence, even though Browning had only been caught selling small amounts of heroin and cocaine.
-He nonetheless summarily refuses their offer of a deal.
-Polk visits Mahon in the hospital, where he learns that Mahon will be getting an early retirement and an increase in his pension due to his injury.
-Meanwhile, Herc and Carver drive to a juvenile detention center in Prince George's County, only to find that Bodie has escaped from the low-security facility.
+Browning nonetheless refuses their offer of a deal.
+Meanwhile, Mahon gets an early retirement and an increase in his pension due to his injury.
+Herc and Carver drive to a juvenile detention center in Prince George's County, only to find that Bodie has escaped from the low-security facility.
 They raid Bodie's home but find only his grandmother.
 Embarrassed by the rude intrusion, Herc apologizes and leaves his card.

 Bunk and McNulty review old homicide cases and try to match them to the Barksdale Organization.
-Landsman insists they review the case of Deirdre Kresson, a college girl murdered far from the west side, with a "Dee" listed as a possible suspect.
-McNulty reluctantly agrees to investigate the seemingly unrelated murder since Homicide is currently understaffed.
+Landsman insists they review the case of Deirdre Kresson, a college girl murdered far from West Baltimore, with a "Dee" listed as a possible suspect.
+McNulty reluctantly agrees to investigate the seemingly unrelated murder since the homicide unit is currently understaffed.
 At the crime scene, the two communicate using only variations of the word "fuck" as they recreate the murder and find a shell casing and bullet that previous detectives missed.
-Landsman visits Rawls and, while noting McNulty's character flaws, asserts that those very qualities make him a good detective.
+Landsman visits Rawls and, while noting McNulty's character flaws, asserts that those very qualities make him "good police."
 Relenting, Rawls offers a deal: if McNulty wraps up the detail in two weeks, he can return to normal duty.